DikshaAcharya/Skull_King_Game_Analysis/README.md

 - End of the game
 The player having the highest total points at the end of the 10th round is the winner and is titled at Skull King

+--> Interactive analysis helps in understanding the dynamics and the complexity of the game.
+--> give the time for this project couly only focus on one game and limited to basic representation of statistic analysis....
+-->  a bigger dataset will be able to provide better information on which strategies work the best and which don't.
+--> Can create a risk index
+--> could also improve the interactivity by adding the YoHoHo sound effect when a round is clicked --> improve user experience.
 ## Data
 - Among many games played with my friends, one game's scoring was opted to be utilized as the dataset for this project
 -